 - Social Security Numbers

 Each EHR can fetch thousands of dollars on the black market, to be used for making fake IDs and committing medical fraud.
-If you’re not careful, you data can end up in the wrong hands, possibly leading to the destruction of the practice you’ve worked so hard to build.
+If you’re not careful, your data can end up in the wrong hands, leading to the destruction of the practice you’ve worked so hard to build.

 The following is a list of real HIPAA violations, ranging from the most mundane to the most malicious.